nurkiewicz/nurkiewicz.com/docs/_posts/2021-10-27-the-missing-readme-book-review.md

 People have different skills and experiences.
 You are great at functional programming.
 Alice is not.
-Bot she is exceptional at mitigating production issues of any sort.
+But she is exceptional at mitigating production issues of any sort.
 Embrace that!

 > A promotion isn’t a function of time: whether you are in your job for one year or five, impact is what matters